- Current Students

 I am interested in how pre-service and in-service teachers learn how to teach mathematics with reasoning and sense making.
 My research interests range from professional development of effective mathematics teachers to instructional strategies for teaching specific math concepts to children.
 I am currently working to develop conceptual tasks related to using concrete manipulatives (such as pattern blocks) to develop fractional understanding.

 Nebesniak, A. L. (in progress).
-From football to functions: Applying Osborne’s beliefs to instructional coaching.
+From football to functions: The role of coaching in various contexts.

 Nebesniak, A. L. (under review).
-Mapping the mathematical terrain.
+Deepening teachers’ content knowledge by mapping the mathematical terrain.

 Nebesniak, A. L. (2012).
 Effective instruction: A math coach’s perspective.
 Mathematics Teacher, 106 (5), 354-358.